China's Centurium Capital to reach first close at $2 bln: sources

 Among the existing partners are Singapore's GIC Pte Ltd GIC.UL and Temasek Holdings TEM.UL, and U.S. pension fund Washington State Investment Board, one of the people said.

-Centurium and Washington State Investment Board declined to comment.
-GIC and Temasek didn't respond to requests for comment.
+Centurium, Temasek and Washington State Investment Board declined to comment.
+GIC did not respond to a request for comment.

 The fundraising comes as a coronavirus epidemic in China has cast a shadow over the global economy and forced scores of flights to be cancelled.
 But that has not slowed Centurium's fundraising pace, said the people, who declined to be named as they were not authorised to speak to media.